-Duty-Cycle Limits
+Duty Cycle Limits

 Ideally the regulator would control the duty cycle over the full range of zero to one.
 However due to inherent delays in the circuitry, there are limits on both the maximum and minimum duty cycles that can be reliably controlled.
-This in turn places limits on the maximum and minimum input and output voltages that can be converted by the LM22679.
+This in turn places limits on the maximum and minimum input and output voltages that can be converted by the LM22674.
 A minimum on-time is imposed by the regulator in order to correctly measure the switch current during a current limit event.
 A minimum off-time is imposed in order the re-charge the bootstrap capacitor.
 The following equation can be used to determine the approximate maximum input voltage for a given output voltage:

-$$V{\text{in}}|{\text{max}} \approx \frac{V{\text{out}} + 0.4}{T{\text{on}} \cdot F{\text{sw}} \cdot 1.8} \tag{1}$$
+$$|V{in}|{max} \approx \frac{V{out} + 0.4}{T{on} \cdot F{sw} \cdot 1.8}$$

-Where F{sw} is the switching frequency and T{ON} is the minimum on-time; both found in the Electrical Characteristics table.
-Nominal values should be used.
-The worst case is lowest output voltage.
-If this input voltage is exceeded, the regulator will skip cycles, effectively lowering the switching frequency.
+F{sw} is the switching frequency and T{ON} is the minimum on-time; both found in the Electrical Characteristics table.

+The worst case occurs at the lowest output voltage.
+If the input voltage, found in the above equation, is exceeded, the regulator will skip cycles, effectively lowering the switching frequency.
 The consequences of this are higher output voltage ripple and a degradation of the output voltage accuracy.